Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <figcaption class="caption">Steam iOS Application Audit</figcaption>

 ### Heuristic Analysis
-The heuristic analysis was conducted in order to understand UX and UI issues of the Steam iOS application; these features include Profile Setup, Game Search, Game Listings, Item Listings, and Community Marketplace to name a few.
+A heuristic analysis was conducted in order to uncover UX and UI issues of the Steam iOS application.
+These features include Profile Setup, Game Search, Game Listings, Item Listings, and Community Marketplace to name a few.

 I began by creating a checklist of the heuristics that should be applied, as well as the individual criteria for each heuristic.
-Next, I documented issues related to Nielsens ten usability heuristics.
+Then I documented issues related to Nielsens ten usability heuristics.
 The heuristics that had the most issues are documented below.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/heuristic_analysis.png" alt="Steam iOS Application Audit" class="bigger-image"/>
 <figcaption class="caption">Heuristic Analysis Checklist</figcaption>